lmccay/knoxplorer/README.md

 2. Okta does not like 127.0.0.1 for the callback URL

 For situations like this I have added a phoney domain to /etc/hosts to represent my local machine: "www.local.com" this has worked for me.

+*NOTE:* ALL of the URLs in this application and topology examples reference www.local.com as the localhost machine.

 Apache Knox Configuration
 ========